xfgryujk/AnLi-image-stitching/README.md

 AnLi-image-stitching
 =========

-A image stitching web app, which aims to stitch screenshots in video with subtitles.
+An image stitching web app, which aims to stitch screenshots in video with subtitles.
 It stitches images in the form of "key frames + subtitle frames".

 [Online demo](https://xfgryujk.github.io/AnLi-image-stitching/)